ObjectsViewing Record 153 of 2859

 One of a series of screenprints entitled 'Book of Spring Lambs' by David Blyth.

-This print features a ewe and two lambs and floral decoration.
+This print features a ewe and lamb with bells around their necks.

 David Blyth studied painting and sculpture at Gray's School of Art, graduating with an MA Degree in 1999.
 In 2003 the artist was selected to participate in Zenomap, Scotland's first presentation of art at the Venice Biennale.